lukelcc/lukelcc/README.md

 - 👋 Hi, I’m @lukelcc
 - 👀 I’m interested in game development, or any programming job
 - 🌱 I’m currently learning Unity C#
-- 💞️ I’m looking to collaborate on making 2D games
+- 💞️ I’m looking to collaborate on programming games
 - 📫 How to reach me: lukelcc@gmail.com

 <!---